GramAddict/docs/configuration.md

 ```

 ## Comments
-In order to comment post, you have also to set your comments_list.txt which is located inside the folder with your nickname.
-Every username has his own comments_list.txt file.
+In order to comment post, you also have to set your comments_list.txt which is located inside the folder with your nickname.
+Every username has its own comments_list.txt file.
-I've dived that file in 3 sections: %PHOTO, %VIDEO and %CAROUSEL.
-The reason of that is for allow you to have 3 different type of comment in relation of what you're effectively commenting.
+I've divided that file into 3 sections: %PHOTO, %VIDEO and %CAROUSEL.
+The reason for that is to allow you to have 3 different types of comments in relation to what you're effectively commenting.
 A lot of time other bots commented on my videos with "nice photo!".
 In this way you will be less detectable.
-I also made possibile to use emoji [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/).
+I also made it possibile to use emoji [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/).

 For example:
 ```